 Dave Herberger, Sr.

-Under the guidance of Director Mike Chamness & Assistant Director Dave Herberger, Sr., the sixteen members of the Bourbonnais Public Works Department are responsible for maintenance of all Village streets, parks, municipal buildings and grounds.
+Under the guidance of Superintendent Terry Memenga and Assistant Superintendent Dave Herberger, Sr., the sixteen members of the Bourbonnais Public Works Department are responsible for maintenance of all Village streets, parks, municipal buildings and grounds.

 In addition to street maintenance, the Bourbonnais Public Works Department is also responsible for the removal of snow from the streets throughout the Village.
 During the winter months, members of the department are available on a 24-hour basis to ensure the timely removal of snow and/or placement of salt, as conditions warrant.